Test in a live environment

 With WebView2, you have control over how web content is displayed and can customize various aspects, such as size, visibility, and user interaction settings.
 This customization makes it possible to integrate the web content seamlessly into the native user interface of your application.

 The combination of WebView2 and IronPDF in a C# project opens up exciting possibilities.
 While WebView2 is excellent for displaying and interacting with web content, IronPDF excels at converting this content into PDF format.
-This integration allows developers to create applications that not only display web content but also provide functionality to convert this content into PDFs.
+This integration allows developers to create applications that not only display web content but also provide functionality to convert web content to PDF documents.

 Creating a Windows Forms application that includes WebView2 allows users to browse the internet within your app.
 Start by adding a WebView2 control to your form.
 This control should fill a significant portion of the form, providing ample space for web browsing.
 Additionally, include navigational controls like address bars and buttons for a complete browsing experience.